Arnaz87/aulang/aulang.md

 void println (string msg) = system.println;
 // Or defined here
 void main () {}
+// Or not defined at all (useful for documentation or platform
+// specific functions throught metadata) void main ();

 // Any non ternary nor logic expression is valid int my_const = 40 + 2;